vipulnaik/working-drafts/eaf/ai-safety-positive-case.md

 Another note: whereas 1 is a strong argument for AI safety even at low but nontrivial probabilities of AGI, 2 becomes a strong argument only at moderately high probabilities over a short time horizon.
-So if one as a low probability estimate for AGI in the near-term, only 1 may be a compelling argument even if both 1 and 2 are true.
+So if one has a low probability estimate for AGI in the near-term, only 1 may be a compelling argument even if both 1 and 2 are true.

 So, question: what are some interesting analyses involving 2 and their implications for the relative prioritization of AI safety and other causes that safe, aligned AI might solve?
-A few example causes I'm most interested in:

-* Animal welfare: Would safe, aligned AGI put an end to the suffering of animals endured in factory farming and/or in the wild?
-Does this consideration meaningfully impact current prioritization of (and within) animal welfare?
-And does it cause anybody interested in animal welfare to focus more on AI safety?
+The template question I'm interested in, for any given cause area C:

-* Life extension: Would safe, aligned AGI result in radical improvements to longevity?
-Does this consideration meaningfully impact current prioritization of (and within) life extension work?
+> Would safe, aligned AGI help radically with the goals of cause C?
+Does
+> this consideration meaningfully impact current prioritization of (and
-  And does it cause anybody interested in life extension to focus more on AI safety?
+> within) cause C?
+And does it cause anybody interested in cause C to

-* Global health: Would safe, aligned AGI solve global health issues?
-  Does this consideration meaningfully impact current prioritization of (and within) global health?
-And does it cause anybody interested in life extension to focus more on AI safety?
+> focus more on AI safety?

+Examples of cause area C for which I'm particularly interested in answers to the question include:

+* Animal welfare
+* Life extension
+* Global health

 Thanks to Issa Rice for the *Superintelligence* quote and many of the other links!